-I currently act as a Sustainability Specialist for the International Hydropower Association.
+I currently act as a Senior Sustainability Specialist for the International Hydropower Association.
 I mostly work on developing and implementing a suite of sustainability tools which provide guidance to the hydropower sector, as well as a means for assessing a project’s sustainability performance.
 I also deliver trainings and manage capacity-building projects to drive sustainable hydropower development worldwide, especially in francophone countries.

 Previously, I enjoyed working as an environmental scientist on several international projects, including an iron mining project in Thailand as a Fulbright Scholar and an agricultural land-water management scheme in the Mississippi River Basin with the US Environmental Protection Agency.

 I have an MPhil in Engineering for Sustainable Development from the University of Cambridge and an BA in Earth and Environmental Sciences from the University of Pennsylvania.
 Some of my interest including playing football (soccer), hiking up mountains, trekking through natural landscapes and backpacking through concrete jungles.
 I also very much love all my friends and family ;)

 William van der Byl (admin team)

 I have an undergraduate degree in Civil Engineering from the University of Cape Town.
 Having been introduced to the idea of sustainable development I moved to the UK to complete an MPhil in Engineering for Sustainable Development at Cambridge University.

 I have stayed on in the UK and am currently an analyst working on the consultancy team at Delta Energy & Environment.
 My focus is low carbon heat and electric vehicles.
 I am passionate about contributing towards the transition to a zero-carbon future.